Backcountry camping - Wilderness hiking

 With over 100 km of trails, Kejimkujik provides numerous opportunities to explore forests, lakes, and rivers.
 For the hiker who takes to the backcountry, true solitude prevails.
 Away from the canoe routes, more bobcats walk our trails than hikers.
 You will pass through every imaginable type of forest (we count 21 different types), wade through hip-high ferns, cross small brooks and skirt some lakes.

 Each season has its allure, but autumn is best.
-Trails are dry, days are cool and invigorating without the extreme heat of summer, and there are no insects.
+Trails are dry, days are cool and invigorating without the extreme heat or bugs.

 Reservations and Registration